rollerworks-graveyard/app-sectioning/doc/configuration.md

         $rootNode
             ->children()
                 // 'section' is config name as used in the tree.
-                // in the end the section is registered as `acme_frontend.section` ->append(SectioningConfigurator::createSection('section'))
+                // in the end the section is registered in your bundle extension config
+                // as `acme_frontend.section`
+                ->append(SectioningConfigurator::createSection('section'))

                 // Optionally add an extra section